Kannath is the God of magic, knowledge, tactics, and the weather.

 - Burning books

-- Refusing to teach others (unless they are going to use it for destructive purposes)
+- Refusing to teach others (unless they are going to use it for purposes that would pervert the natural world)

 - Recklessly jumping into a fight with no knowledge of your opponent